Program Description

 Career Options

 Employment of executive assistants and administrative professionals is expected to grow more slowly than the average for all occupations through 2029.
-Employment of office information technology specialists and computer support specialists is expected to grow much faster than the average.
-Individuals who also have certifications will have the best job opportunities.
+Individuals who have certifications will have the best job opportunities.

 Your average salary depends on the size, type, status (private vs. public), and location of your employer, as well as your skill and experience level.
 The median annual earnings of executive assistants were $63,110 in 2020*.
-Secretaries and Administrative Assistants were $40,990; computer support specialists were $55,510, and information clerks were $36,920 for this same time period.
+Secretaries and Administrative Assistants were $40,990, and information clerks were $36,920 for this same time period.

 * Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2019-20 Edition, on the Internet at http://www.bls.gov/ooh (August 26, 2021).